-- 1. Submit a completed Application for Admission and Scholarships. - 2.
-Send an Application Fee of \$25.00 with the Application for Admission (International Student Application Fee is \$50.00 US Re-enter fee is \$15.00). - 3.
+- 1. Submit a completed Application for Admission. - Send an Application Fee of \$25.00 with the Application for Admission (International Student Application Fee is \$50.00 US - Re-enter fee is \$15.00). - 3.
 Submit official copies of the required transcripts.
 Entering freshmen with less than 24 transferable semester hours must send an official high school transcript with a seal of authenticity, class rank, and date of graduation.
 A sixth semester or later transcript should be sent early to expedite the admissions decision.
 A final official transcript is required prior to attendance of university classes.
 All students with prior college level experience, including dual credit while in high school, are required to disclose all colleges attended, or enrolled in, and present official transcripts.
 In order to be considered official, all college transcripts must be received either in person or through the mail in the original, sealed envelope from the sending institution, unless submitted via an approved electronic service.
 All transcripts must have school seal and official signature.
 Approved electronic transcript services include Credential Solutions (eSCRIP-SAFE), National Student Clearinghouse, Parchment, or SPEEDE. - 4.
-Submit official ACT, CLT, or SAT scores.
-Applicants with 24 or more transferable college semester hours are not required to submit test scores.
-Registration for these tests may be obtained by contacting your local high school counselor or by calling the ETBU Office of Academic Success.
-For students unable to take the national administration of these examinations, a residual ACT is offered on the campus of ETBU during the admissions process.
-These scores may only be used for ETBU purposes.
-For the 2020-2021 Academic Year, applicants who are unable to take the ACT, SAT, or CLT will be considered for admission to the University based upon the evaluation of their high school grade point average.
-The ACT, SAT, and CLT will be optional for consideration of admission to the University.
-Students who have not taken the ACT, SAT, or CLT at the time of application will be encouraged to take the residual ACT at the University if the residual ACT is offered prior to the student's matriculation at the University. - 6.
 Exhibit good character, in the judgment of the University.
 East Texas Baptist University reserves the right to deny admission to any individual who has been convicted or adjudicated of a felony or a Class A (or equivalent) misdemeanor.

 Once a student has submitted the required credentials, a decision regarding admission or denial of admission of the student to the University will be made in a timely manner.
-The student will be notified by mail by the Director of Admissions.
+The student will be notified by mail by the Vice President for Enrollment.